ram-kumar-shrestha/antd-date-picker-nepali/README.md

 - `type`: A string that determines the type of date picker to display.
 It can be either `"en"` for the default Ant Design DatePicker or `"ne"` for the custom Nepali date picker.
 If value not provided gregorian calender will be rendered.

-Here is an example of how to use the `type` prop:

 ## Contributing

 If you want to contribute to this project, please follow these steps: